CHEMICAL TEST REFUSAL ATTORNEY

-Michigan has some of the strictest DUI laws in the country, and it is also an implied consent state.
-So if you’ve had a chemical test refusal, you could be subject to severe fines and penalties, and even some jail time!
-But that’s where we come in: we will vigorously defend your rights no matter what consequences you may face.
+Michigan has some of the strictest DUI laws in the country.
+It is also an implied consent state.
+If you’ve had a chemical test refusal, you could be subject to severe fines and penalties.
+You could and even be subject to jail time!
+That is where we come in: we will vigorously defend your rights no matter what consequences you may face.

 What does it mean to have a chemical test refusal in an implied consent state?